 Rugby fans make the game what it is, and our Marketing and Broadcast teams make sure that we drive content that engages fans of every age throughout the year.

 Scottish Rugby’s sponsor family is supported by the Commercial team who ensure that each sponsor is able to bring their brand to life throughout the rugby season.

 Rugby Development drive the growth of the game at the grassroots level and partners with rugby clubs across Scotland to ensure rugby thrives in their community.
 Our Managers in this team plan the development of the game and also use business skills to assist clubs in being financially sustainable.
 There is a strong rugby focus as we develop rugby coaches, medics, referees and volunteers – better support means better players.

-Scottish Rugby’s Media team brings everything together and tells our story through working with the written and broadcast media to populating our own digital channels with breaking news and stories.
+Scottish Rugby’s Communications team brings everything together and tells our story through working with the written and broadcast media to populating our own digital channels with breaking news and stories.

 The game in Scotland is governed by our Legal and Governance team.
 This team support Scottish Rugby’s Council and the various working groups across the game.

-Our HR team look after our people, over 250 employees and 150 contracted rugby players.
+Our People team look after our people, over 300 employees and 150 contracted rugby players.
 This team supports every individual to achieve their potential through their journey at Scottish Rugby.
 We value each individual’s strengths and believe in building a positive culture where everyone contributes to the success of Scottish Rugby.